 Dumplings fill the menu and, after being shown to a table in the window, we settle on an assortment of steamed and grilled parcels with pitchers of local beer.
 It’s so good we order a second round after polishing off the first serve.

-We occupy the table for more than an hour, while locals on lunch breaks dart in and perch on a stool at the kitchen-side bar before scoffing down a bowl and a beer.
-Upon spying the long queue at the door, it dawns that it’s time to keep moving.
+We occupy the table for more than an hour, while locals on lunch breaks dart in and perch on a stool at the kitchen-side bar before scoffing down a bowl and a beer, and upon spying the long queue at the door it dawns that it’s time to keep moving.

 Meiji Jingu was constructed in the 1920s but rebuilt in the 1950s after many of the precious structures were damaged and destroyed during World War II air raids, with the renovation strictly supervised to maintain authenticity.

 It’s not unusual to see bridal parties parading the grounds, a traditional procession of bride and groom in formal robes guided by a gaggle of Shinto leaders, but the only people we see in colourful costumes today are children celebrating significant birthdays.